 The elements that make up a fire-rated compartment are all vertical and horizontal structures in a building that act as a barrier to prevent fire spread and enable safe escape for the occupants.
 A typical fire partition wall is a gypsum board that is rated for fire, but any number of materials can be used to create a fire-rated assembly.

-Within this blog, we will discuss how fire partitions help to prevent the spread of fire, the different types of fire partitions, and how they are a crucial element within any effective passive fire protection system.
+Within this blog, we will discuss how fire resistant partitions help to prevent the spread of fire, the different types of fire partitions, and how they are a crucial element within any effective passive fire protection system.

-Fire partitions need to fulfil one or more of the following criteria to prevent the spread of fire:
+Fire resistant partitions need to fulfil one or more of the following criteria to prevent the spread of fire:

 Local legislation may sometimes demand extra criteria be followed in some circumstances.